From BR Bullpen

 "He may be the brightest manager I've ever seen. . .
 You don't see many managers . . . that really have an intellectual approach to the game." - Jerry Coleman

 Bud Black pitched fifteen seasons in the majors, most notably for the Kansas City Royals, winning 121 games in his career.
-Following his playing days, he spent several years as a big league coach and is currently the manager of the San Diego Padres.
+Following his playing days, he spent several years as a big league coach and then became manager of the San Diego Padres.

 The son of minor league hockey player Harry Black Sr., Black was undrafted out of high school and then attended Lower Columbia College.
 While there, he was drafted first by the San Francisco Giants and later by the New York Mets, but he chose not to sign with either club.
 He then went on to attend San Diego State University, where his teammates included Tony Gwynn, Bobby Meacham, and Chris Jones.
 After graduating with a bachelor's degree in finance, he was selected by the Seattle Mariners in the 17th round of the 1979 amateur draft.